In this section, I’m going to pick different foods, alphabetically, and describe their benefits on your health. Yes, there are foods beginning with X!

 Health benefits include:-

-- Improves digestive function.
+- Improving your digestive function.
 They are a good source of fibre.

-My first encounter with hazelnuts was basically hazelnut yohurt.
-And of course I love Ferrero Rocher!
+My first encounter with hazelnuts was basically hazelnut yoghurt.
+And of course, I love Ferrero Rocher!

 I’ve only recently started to eat hazelnuts and I sprinkle a few on my porridge in the mornings.